Setup

 There are three different chain modes: vertex, distance, and line.

 To use vertex mode, provide the Sprite constructor with an array of vertex arrays.
 Each vertex array should contain [x, y] coordinates.
-In these mini-examples the sprite's (x, y) position is highlighted by a small black square.
+In these code examples the sprite's (x, y) position is highlighted by a small black square.

-Try changing the vertexes of the chain sprite in the mini-example to make the ball stay on the floor!
+Try changing the vertexes of the chain sprite in the code example to make the ball stay on the floor!

 To use distance mode, provide the Sprite constructor an (x, y) position and an array of distance arrays.
 These arrays should contain [x, y] distances relative to the previous vertex.
 The (x, y) position will be the first vertex in the chain.